 What is osteonecrosis?

-Osteonecrosis can develop in any bone, most often in the:
+Osteonecrosis can happen to any bone, but most often it develops in the ends of long bones, such as the:

 Who gets osteonecrosis?

-Anyone can get osteonecrosis, but it is most common in men and people in their 30s, 40s, and 50s.
+People of any age can get osteonecrosis, but it is most common in people in their 30s and 40s.

 What are the symptoms of osteonecrosis?